-Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault And Social Media Is Mad
+Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault, And Social Media Is Mad

 — Mary Numair (@MaryNumair) January 15, 2017

-Other T-shirts in the line include, “Team Trump,” “Trump 16: Finally Someone With Balls,” and “Deal With It.”
-Spencer’s apparently carries a lot of pro-Trump gear, but a Portland, Oregon resident named Mary Numair asked her followers to share a photo of this particular T-shirt since she believes it “normalizes sexual assault.”
+Other T-shirts in the line include “Team Trump,” “Trump 16: Finally Someone With Balls,” and “Deal With It.”
+Spencer’s apparently carries a lot of pro-Trump gear, but a Portland, Oregon, resident named Mary Numair asked her followers to share a photo of this particular T-shirt since she believes it “normalizes sexual assault.”
 While many on social media have agreed with her outrage, she has also received rape threats from men who are defending Spencer’s choice to sell the T-shirts.

 She has since taken to her Twitter account to make the shocking announcement with her 4,885 followers.